-Is it safe to buy cheap toys from the Swiss or EU market for kids?
+Is it safe to buy cheap Swiss or EU-market toys for kids?

 What's actually in it